AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     let arrayIntegers3 = arrayIntegers.slice(4); //returns [5]
     ```

-    **Note:** Slice method won't mutate the original array but it returns the subset as a new array.
+    **Note:** Slice method doesn't mutate the original array but it returns the subset as a new array.

-6.  ### What is the purpose of the array splice method
+7.  ### What is the purpose of the array splice method

-    The **splice()** method is used either adds/removes items to/from an array, and then returns the removed item.
-The first argument specifies the array position for insertion or deletion whereas the optional second argument indicates the number of elements to be deleted.
+    The **splice()** method adds/removes items to/from an array, and then returns the removed item.
+The first argument specifies the array position/index for insertion or deletion whereas the optional second argument indicates the number of elements to be deleted.
 Each additional argument is added to the array.

-    Some of the examples of this method are,
+    Some of the examples of this method are:

     ```javascript
     let arrayIntegersOriginal1 = [1, 2, 3, 4, 5];